 Following the Best Value Audit last year, we are taking forward plans and we will engage fully with partners, employees and local communities to deliver on the recommendations.

-SAC best value assurance report additional Investment of £6.6m in education for vital services delivered by the South Ayrshire Health and Social Care Partnership Continued shared investment with the UK and Scottish Governments of
+SAC best value assurance report

 We are also developing workforce plans for 2022-2025 for both the Health and Social Care Partnership and South Ayrshire Council.